What You Need to Know to Convert Office Space to Rental - Blog - Rabideau Klein

 What You Need to Know to Convert Office Space to Rental

 The world of real estate is in a state of almost constant flux.
-The pandemic, combined with the seismic shift from commuting to working from home, has changed the way space in many areas of the country is used.
+The pandemic, combined with the seismic shift from commuting to working from home, has changed the way space in many areas of the country is being used.
 The need for commercial space has taken a dip in some areas, prompting property owners and visionary investors to rehab vacant commercial property into residential spaces.

 Conversion Advantages